jdberkowitz/zoomwall.js/README.md

 zoomwall.js
 ===========
 zoomwall.js is a content-focused photo gallery using a horizontal masonry layout that scales up in lightbox mode.
+This variation adds support for CSS overlay information including a link.

+##TODO
+-Add mobile support for overlay
+-Move overlay to bottom caption on enlarge
+-Debug height fit issues on image sets with large differences in image dimensions -Prevent enlarge method on link click
+-Add support for emtpy overlay information
+-Add support for other overlay animations

 Visit [ericleong.github.io/zoomwall.js](http://ericleong.github.io/zoomwall.js) for a demo of the orignal.

+Visit [https://codepen.io/JBerkowitzDesigns/pen/dEooQR](https://codepen.io/JBerkowitzDesigns/pen/dEooQR) for a demo pen of this fork.

 [![CircleCI](https://circleci.com/gh/ericleong/zoomwall.js/tree/master.svg?style=svg)](https://circleci.com/gh/ericleong/zoomwall.js/tree/master)